zinzloun/me-and-ai/grc-lab/README.md

 ## 🚀 Overview
 The system indexes PDF documents from a local folder into a **FAISS** vector database.
 When a user asks a question, the system retrieves the most relevant technical "chunks" and uses **Llama 3.2 3B** to generate an audit-ready answer with source citations.
+At the monent the only available endpoint is API.

 ## Project Structure
 ```text